Home

 A deep-sea barreleye fish with two glowing green tubular eyes visible through its clear head.

-Barreleye · Macropinna microstomaThose glowing green orbs are its eyes, aimed straight up through a transparent forehead so fragile it is destroyed the moment the fish is hauled to the surface.
+Barreleye · Macropinna microstomaThose two glowing green orbs are its eyes, aimed straight up through a clear dome of a forehead.
+The dome is so delicate it falls apart the moment the fish is brought to the surface.

 An orange-and-glass rocket-shaped siphonophore colony hanging in black water.

-Siphonophore · Marrus orthocannaIt is not one animal but a swimming colony of identical clones, each built for one job; some of its relatives grow longer than a blue whale.
+Siphonophore · Marrus orthocannaAgain this is a swimming colony, not one animal, a string of identical clones each doing one job.
+Some of its relatives grow longer than a blue whale.

 A pale segmented worm crowned with scarlet gill filaments on a black background.